 “My Life Was A Living Hell Of Isolation, Hallucinations, No Sleep, And Barely Any Food”

 Once these four months were over, things started to settle down.
 I was able to attend my university again, although I often had to use alcohol to avoid having a full-on psychotic episode.
-My not so healthy last resort coping strategy started working again: it was back to its a one-to-two pint effectiveness again.
+My not so healthy last resort coping strategy started working again: it was back to its one-two pint’s of larger effectiveness again.

 A withdrawal strategy for my medications would have avoided all the problems going cold turkey caused me.
 But the person I met to get an emergency prescription from the Mental Health Trust just wasn’t interested in that idea.
 I could have been kicked out of university because of what happened as a result.